 Spice up your next party with these low FODMAP Air Fryer Buffalo Chicken Wings!
 The air fryer easily makes these buffalo chicken wings crispy on the outside while being juicy and tender on the inside.
-Slathered in a simple, spicy, low FODMAP buffalo sauce, and dipped them in cooling, low FODMAP homemade ranch dressing, these mouthwatering buffalo wings will be a hit at your next game day gathering.
-In addition to being low FODMAP and majorly delicious, these air fryer buffalo chicken wings are Paleo and Whole30 compliant, lactose-free, and gluten-free.
+Slathered in a simple, spicy, low FODMAP buffalo sauce, and dipped them in cooling, homemade low FODMAP ranch dressing, these mouthwatering buffalo wings will be a hit at your next game day gathering.
+In addition to being low FODMAP and majorly delicious, these air fryer buffalo chicken wings are Paleo, Whole30, low carb, lactose-free, and gluten-free.

 Low FODMAP Buffalo Chicken Wings in the Air Fryer